About the Charity

 Founded by Vanessa Getty, San Francisco Bay Humane Friends (SFBHF), an auxiliary of the Peninsula Humane Society & SPCA, provides vital funding and support for humane spay/neuter and general pet healthcare programs that address pet overpopulation, primarily in lower income communities throughout the San Francisco Bay Area.

-SFBHF’s primary effort has been to fund a free, spay/neuter mobile clinic with a state of the art surgical suite –the only such program in the Bay Area.
+SFBHF’s primary effort has been to fund a free spay/neuter mobile clinic with a state of the art surgical suite - the only such program in the Bay Area.
 This mobile clinic offers a convenient means for families with limited financial resources to receive important basic healthcare for their pets.
+Vanessa Getty has held two PURR events as one way of funding this valuable endeavor, you can read about the most recent one here.

-The Peninsula Humane Society & SPCA, with SFBHF’s generous support, has altered more than 5,000 pets since the mobile clinic program’s inception in 2006…the goal is to continue to spay/neuter more than 1000 animals every year…
+The Peninsula Humane Society & SPCA, with SFBHF’s generous support, has altered more than 6,000 pets since the mobile clinic program’s inception in 2006…the goal is to continue to spay/neuter hundreds of animals every year…

 To get involved…